nidalh9/generative-models/scripts/sampling/README_SV4D_TRAINING.md

 The script generates multiple novel-view videos using SV4D and automatically creates a training dataset with:
 - Organized folder structure compatible with NeRF/4D-GS training
-- `transforms_train.json` with Blender-format camera matrices
+- `transforms_train.json` and `transforms_test.json` with Blender-format camera matrices
-- Individual frame images saved as PNG files
+- Individual frame images saved as PNG files in both train/ and test/ folders
+- Automatic train/test split (default 80/20)
 - Optional video files for visualization

 ## Usage